wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-the-gmail-connector.md

 #### Importing the Gmail Connector into WSO2 Integration Studio

 1. Right click on **Sample Services** in the Project Explorer and select **Add or Remove Connector**.
 2. Select **Add Connector** and click **Next**.
-Now you will get connected to [WSO2 Connector store](https://store.wso2.com).
+You are now connected to the [WSO2 Connector store](https://store.wso2.com).
-3. Scroll down to find **Gmail** from the list of connectors.
-Click on the **Download** button in the Gmail connector.
+3. Find **Gmail** from the list of connectors and click the **Download** button (for the Gmail connector).
     ![](../../assets/img/tutorials/119132294/import-gmail-connector.png)

 4. Click **Finish**.
-   The connector is now downloaded into your WSO2 Integration Studio and the connector operations will be available in the Gmail Connector palette.
+   The connector is now downloaded to your WSO2 Integration Studio workspace and the connector operations are available in the Gmail Connector palette.
     ![](../../assets/img/tutorials/119132294/select-connector-dialog.png)

 Let's use these connector operations in the configuration.

 #### Update the message flow

-The connector operations are used in the **PaymentRequestProcessingSequence**.
+The connector operations are used in the sequence named **PaymentRequestProcessingSequence**.
 Select this sequence and do the following updates:

 1. Add a Property Mediator just before the Call mediator to retrieve and store the patient's email address.